jakublaba/g/README.md

 }
 ```
 Upon creation of profile via gma, such config file is created, there is also `ssh-ed25519` key pair generated (so far `ed25519` is the only supported algorithm).
-There is also an entry added to your `~/.ssh/config`, which configures `github.com-{profile}` host to use dedicated private key for the newly created profile.
-When cloning a repo, gma replaces `github.com` in url with `github.com-{profile}`.